Saturday, February 19, 2011

 I suppose Ritalin, an unnatural drug related to cocaine, is okay to place within children's brains because the State approves of it and has made it legal.
 Would parents approve if doctors prescribed coca leaves, which South American Indians have used for thousands of years with no ill effects?
 What's the difference, except one is legal and the other is not?
 Or that coca leaves are safer than Ritalin?

 I tell people I never learned a thing in between fourth grade and graduation day.
 I didn't, either.
-I think I may have brain damage, and I'm not kidding about it.
+I think I may have brain damage.
 I could do math in the first grade.
 The ability disappeared soon after.

 I'm as free-market as they come, and as "capitalist" as can be, which means I believe in schools completely free of the State and corporations.
 Corporations are themselves creations of the State, since they have the legal status of persons.
 Remove that protection, and I suspect many of these gigantic multinationals would disappear.
 The free market would set the size of a business, not the State.

-As tragic as it is, all of the school shootings have occurred in public schools (and almost all the kids were on anti-depressants, which are associated with increases in murder/suicide).
-None of those shootings occurred in voluntary private schools.
+As tragic as it is, all of the school shootings have occurred in public schools.
+They haven't occurred in voluntary private schools.
 When's the last time a kid opened up in a Montessori school?
 Like never, that's when.

 The public schools shove kids together who in life would have nothing to do with each other.
 The kids get around this by forming cliques.
 Sometimes the whole school turns into pool of piranhas.
-It wasn't for nothing that Stephen King's first novel, Carrie, was a best-seller, and turned into a hit movie.
+It wasn't for nothing that Stephen King's first novel, “Carrie,” was a best-seller, and turned into a hit movie.
 And what was it about?
 Public high school.
 And what did the survivors end up with?
-PTSD.
+PTSD, that's what.

 Ferris isn't the archetype of the scapegoat and an outcast, like Carrie.
 Instead, he is the Free Man, free from the public schools, which, like corporations, are creations of the State.